 - Looped 1080p video lasted for 12 hours

 If the improvements to battery life were the only big upgrades that came with the jump to the M1 chip then it would still be worth it.

 Just as this Apple Silicon eliminates anxiety in terms of everyday performance, it does away with battery life fears too.
-The MacBook Air M1 outpaces all previous models of MacBook, and comes second place only to the MacBook Pro M1.
+The MacBook Air M1 outpaces all previous models of MacBook.

 Throughout the multiple weeks using MacBook Air M1 as my main work computer, I’ve been getting roughly 9-11 hours of use before it requires a charge.
 This is while using the same apps I would normally, not making any radical moves to M1 apps.
 When you consider this included multiple hours of calls, video streaming, multiple apps running at once and a smattering of photo editing, you can’t help but be impressed.